-Fronted adverbials are a great way to up-level your child’s writing.
-Our engaging and colourful worksheets and word mat have been designed to make the learning of fronted adverbials easy and interesting for all children.
+A fronted adverbial is a great way to up-level your child’s writing.
+Our engaging and colourful worksheets plus word mat have been designed to make the learning easy and interesting for all children.

 What is an adverbial?